 Next, develop a common vision for your company.
 A vision is drawing a positive picture of your company in the future.
-It describes the long-term state of your company as well as the environment which it should influence in a positive way (for example the industry, the market, the whole economy or even the whole society).
-Start again by collecting ideas, then discuss them and finally select those ideas on which your team can agree on and which are consistent to each other.
-Afterwards you can formulate a vision statement which expresses all selected ideas in one sentence.
+It describes the long-term state of your company as well as the environment which it should influence in a positive way (for example the industry, the market, the whole economy, or even the whole society).
+Start again by collecting ideas, then discuss them and finally select those ideas on which your team can agree on and which are consistent with each other.
+Afterward, you can formulate a vision statement that expresses all selected ideas in one sentence.

 Step 2 of 5

 The mission is to make the vision concrete.
 It answers the question of how you want to achieve the target state of your company, the market, the economy, or the society.
 A mission is a positive stimulus targeting internal as well as external stakeholders to implement the strategy, support the company and follow the vision.

 Step 4 of 5

 Milestones operationalize the mission and define for various timeframes the goals to be reached.
 Milestones may for example quantify the number of employees and revenue or schedule product developments and financing rounds.
 They act as landmarks for employees regarding the strategy’s correct implementation as well as checkpoints for shareholders regarding the strategy’s effectiveness.

 Guidelines should guide your company to your vision.
 They do so by recommending actions which in turn lead to reaching the milestones.
 Guidelines answer the question of what you need to do in order to reach the goals set.
 Guidelines are no directives.
 Under certain circumstances, they can be bypassed but this should rather be the exception so that your company does not derail from its path and stays in the right direction.